bradflaugher/aifixer/README.md

 ### Choose Your AI Model

-AIFixer supports 100+ models through OpenRouter.
+AIFixer supports 300+ models through OpenRouter.
+See the full list at [openrouter.ai](https://openrouter.ai/models).
 Pick the right tool for the job:

 ```sh
 # List all available models